juanpsama/juanpsama/README.md

 ## Background

 - 💻 I'm primarily a Python enthusiast, but I've also dabbled in C# for game development with Unity, where I've created a few cool video games.
-- 🌐 I'm no stranger to web development either, having worked with Flask and now venturing into the realm of frontend frameworks like Vue.js.
+- 🌐 I'm no stranger to web development either, having worked with Python Web frameworks like Flask and Django and now venturing into the realm of frontend frameworks like Vue.js.

 ## Tech Enthusiast